This article describes a few steps you can take if you're experiencing issues with your Telehealth sessions.

 2) The other participant's audio input device is not set up correctly.
 This may happen if the participant has multiple input devices (e.g. both a webcam microphone and a headset microphone) and they are speaking through the wrong input device.

-You can adjust your audio input and output devices by clicking on the Settings icon in the top-right corner of your Telehealth session:
+You can adjust your audio input by clicking on the Settings icon in the top-right corner of your Telehealth session.

-For example, if you want to try adjusting your Microphone, click on the Microphone drop-down menu and selecting another audio input device from the options provided.
-Click Done to save your changes:
+For example, if you want to adjust your Microphone, click on the Microphone drop-down menu and select another audio input device from the options provided.
+Click Update to save your changes: